chipsalliance/firrtl-spec/spec.md

 Intrinsics generally are used for functionality which requires knowledge of the implementation or circuit not available to a library writer.
 Which intrinsics are supported by an implementation is defined by the implementation.

-The particular intrinsic represented by an intrinsic expression or statement is specified inline.
+Intrinsics first specify the intrinsic: the name of the intrinsic, any parameters, and return type if applicable.
+Any inputs to the intrinsic follow.
-An implementation shall type-check all ports and parameters.
+An implementation shall type-check the specification and all operands.

+Below are some examples of intrinsics:

 ``` firrtl
 FIRRTL version 4.0.0